 c.1735 or 1749

 NOTES:The author of The Sappho-An is unknown.
 The date does not appear on the title page, but the copy in the University of Kansas library has the inscription Toms Coffee House, April 10 1749; however, some scholars have assigned a publication date as early as c.
 1735.
 It may be related to an attack by William King on the alleged same-sex activities of the Countess of Newburgh, Lady Frances Brudenell in the 1730s, comparing her to Sappho, who taught How to pair the Female Doves, / How to practise Lesbian Loves.
 In Kings The Toast, 1732, the Duchess is attacked under the name Myra, and since one of the Lesbian dames in the Sappho-An is given the name Mira, it is possible that William King was also the author of The Sappho-An and that it was written in the early 1730s.
 The suffix -An in the title just means circle of or group of, i.e. members of the club of Sappho.
 This is the first publication of the full transcription of the poem.
-Although it covers the subject of sex between women, and is explicit about themes of cunnilingus, fellatio, rubbing, fingering, masturbation, sodomy (heterosexual and homosexual), and the many uses of the dildo, it is not exactly an example of lesbian erotica, because it is obviously written to titillate male readers.
+Although it covers the subject of sex between women "Inverting nature in an horrid way" and is explicit about themes of cunnilingus, fellatio, rubbing, fingering, masturbation, sodomy (heterosexual and homosexual), and the many uses of the dildo, it is not exactly an example of lesbian erotica, because it is obviously written to titillate male readers.
 Rictor Norton

 An Heroic Poem, Of Three Cantos.